michaelkyu/ddot/README.md

 # The Data-Driven Ontology Toolkit (DDOT)
-A Python library for constructing, analyzing, and visualizing hierarchical models
+A Python library for constructing, analyzing, and visualizing hierarchical models.

 # Installation